syncfusion-content/winui-docs/winui/Installation/web-installer/how-to-install.md

 ## Uninstallation

-Syncfusion&reg; WinUI installer can be uninstalled in two ways.
+Syncfusion WinUI installer can be uninstalled in two ways.

-   * Uninstall the WinUI using the Syncfusion&reg; WinUI web installer
+   * Uninstall the WinUI using the Syncfusion WinUI web installer
    * Uninstall the WinUI from Windows Control Panel

-Follow either one of the option below to uninstall Syncfusion&reg; Essential Studio&reg; WinUI installer.
+Follow either one of the option below to uninstall Syncfusion Essential Studio WinUI installer.

-**Option 1: Uninstall the WinUI using the Syncfusion&reg; WinUI web installer**
+**Option 1: Uninstall the WinUI using the Syncfusion WinUI web installer**

-Syncfusion&reg; provides the option to uninstall products of the same version directly from the Web Installer application.
+Syncfusion provides the option to uninstall products of the same version directly from the Web Installer application.
 Select the products to be uninstalled from the list, and Web Installer will uninstall them one by one.

 ![Platform Selection wizard Installed](images/Step-by-Step-Installation_img4.png)